Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 Prof. _George Pólya_ (**1887**-1985)<sup>👽</sup> mathematician, Zürich, Stanford

-He is distinguished for his endowment in the pedagogics of mathematics.
+He is distinguished for his endowment in the pedagogy of mathematics.
 One of his students was _John von Neumann_.

 ### Paul Erdos